 Veterinary technologists often need to have completed a four-year bachelor's degree program, and they may receive specialized training in areas such as pharmaceutical research and testing, clinical management, cellular biology or large animal handling.
 They may work in veterinary offices, but many also work in laboratory settings where they assist scientists with veterinary research.
 In these jobs, some of their duties can include:

 - Collecting laboratory samples like blood, urine or tissue

 Veterinary technicians typically need at least a 2-year associate degree from an AVMA-accredited vet tech program, though some state boards allow related 2- and 4-year degrees.
 A few states also accept work experience to meet eligibility requirements for the Veterinary Technician National Examination (VTNE).

-The American Association of Veterinary State Boards must provide approval to take the VTNE, though individual states award the certification and licensure.
+The American Association of Veterinary State Boards must provide the approval to take the VTNE, though individual states award certification.
 The test is only offered during three time windows each year, and applications must be submitted a month prior to the beginning of the examination period.
 Each state has its own requirements for certification eligibility.
 Students should check with their state veterinary examination board or association for the necessary qualifications.

 State Licensure and Certification

 Most states require passage of the VTNE prior to state registration as a vet tech.
 Scores from the VTNE are submitted directly to the student's state board for review and certification conferral.
 Some states also provide their own test before awarding licensure.
 Typically, a fee must be paid to the state board or association responsible for licensing vet techs.

 According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for vet tech and technologists were anticipated to increase 19% between 2014 and 2024.
 Veterinary technologists have additional employment options in research facilities providing biomedical advances, diagnostic discoveries and improved safety measures for animal-related products and services.